 About EPA and DHA

 EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are long-chain omega-3 polyunsaturated fatty acids (O-3s) that are abundant in fish, shellfish, and some algae and genetically engineered plants.
-The body needs O-3s to develop and function optimally in every stage of life.
+The body needs omega-3s to develop and function optimally in every stage of life.